Intro to Rock Climbing and Via Ferrata in Spain

 What's it like?

-Escape to mountains by the Costa Blanca to learn and improve your rock climbing skills, nailing essential techniques like top-roping, abseiling and self-rescue
+Escape to the mountains by the Costa Blanca to develop your rock climbing skills, nailing essential techniques like top-roping, abseiling and self-rescue

 Traverse some of Spain’s most dizzying routes along dramatic rock formations, featuring slack lines, steep sky ladders and Tibetan bridges